Page last updated:

 - Increased security by encrypting data in flight from the Gorouter to backends

 In this mode, the Diego Route-Emitters send a modified route registration message to NATS that includes a unique identifier for the app instance, as well instructions to use TLS when communicating with the instance.
-See TLS to Apps and Other Back End Services for details.
+For more information, see TLS to Apps and Other Back End Services.

 If the Gorouter confirms that the app instance identifier in the certificate matches the one received in the route registration message, the Gorouter forwards the HTTP request over the TLS session, and the Envoy proxy then forwards it to the app process.
 If the instance identifiers do not match, the Gorouter removes the app instance from its routing table and transparently retries another instance of the app.